radius-project/blog/radblog/content/posts/2026/community-update-august/index.md

 ## Radius Canvas

-Radius Canvas was announced this month in [Introducing Radius Canvas](https://techcommunity.microsoft.com/blog/azuredevcommunityblog/introducing-radius-canvas-visualize-review-and-deploy-applications-in-the-github/4549760) on the Azure Developer Community Blog, with a [walkthrough video](https://youtu.be/TU1cEIMMIAA) if you would rather watch than read.
+Radius Canvas was announced this month in [Introducing Radius Canvas](https://techcommunity.microsoft.com/blog/azuredevcommunityblog/introducing-radius-canvas-visualize-review-and-deploy-applications-in-the-github/4549760) on the Azure Developer Community Blog, along with a [walkthrough video](https://youtu.be/TU1cEIMMIAA) if you would like to see a demo.

 As AI accelerates software development, understanding how an application fits together is becoming as important as generating the code itself.
 Radius Canvas brings that application-level context into the [GitHub Copilot app](https://docs.github.com/en/copilot/concepts/agents/github-copilot-app).
 It gives you and your agents a shared application model that you can use to: